-- 1. A chairperson and an alternate chairperson who will be appointed by each college president or his/her designee. - 2.
-A total of four (4) voting members, elected

-- as follows: - a.
+- 1. A chairperson and an alternate chairperson who will be appointed by each college president or their designee. - 2.
+A total of four (4) voting members, elected as follows: - a.
 Two (2) faculty or staff selected by college president or other appropriate college official(s). - b.
-Two (2) students selected by the Student Senate or other appropriate student group.
+Two (2) students selected by the Student Government or other appropriate student group.
 If the college has residence halls, one (1) of the students shall be from the residence halls. - 3.
-A total of four (4) alternate voting members may be selected as follows: - a.
+A total of four (4) alternate voting members to be selected as follows: - a.
 Two (2) faculty or staff selected by the college president or other appropriate college official(s). - b.
-Two (2) students selected by the Student Senate or other appropriate student group - 4.
-The advisor to the Judicial Committee will be the Judicial Advisor who will be appointed by the Vice President of Student Affairs. - 5.
-The Vice President of Student Affairs has the right to change the number and makeup of the judiciary committee as required to meet the needs of the campus, or the complaint at hand.
+Two (2) students selected by the Student Government or other appropriate student group - 4.
+The advisor to the Judicial Committee will be the Judicial Advisor who will be appointed by the Vice President of Academic & Student Affairs or designee.